sibabalwemosia24/alx-low_level_programming/0x0C-more_malloc_free/README.md

 1. function concatenates two strings
 2. function allocates memory for an array using malloc
 3. function creates an array of intergers
+100. function reallocates a memory block using malloc and free